ndemarch/sample-ML-projects/CNN_and_transfer/README.md

 - The script catdog_network.py contains the 3 neural network models considered for the project.
-- The jupyter notebook  contains our interactive example.
+- The jupyter notebook CNN_notebook.ipynb contains our interactive example.